Brooklyn

 Danielle Johnson is a bassist, composer, and educator.
 Originally from Minneapolis, Minnesota, she is now based in New York City.
 She earned her Bachelor of Fine Arts in Jazz Performance from The City College of New York, graduating Summa Cum Laude.
 Danielle plays upright and electric bass as well as guitar and has experience in a wide variety of genres such as jazz, rock, hip-hop, salsa, folk, and experimental music.
 She has performed at venues such as The Bitter End, Nublu, and The Sultan Room, as well as the Toonerville and Big Lawn music festivals.
 Her influences include Ron Carter, Jimmy Garrison, Scott Lafaro, Esperanza Spalding, Jaco Pastorius, and Thundercat.

 As a teacher, Danielle has a strong passion for nurturing musical development and sharing the joy of music.
-Over five years of professional experience has taught her the importance of making lessons fun and engaging while tailoring to each student’s individual needs and goals.
-She employs a patient and encouraging teaching style and believes in fostering a supportive
+Over five years of professional experience have taught her the importance of making lessons fun and engaging while tailoring to each student’s individual needs and goals.
+She employs a patient and encouraging teaching style and believes in fostering a supportive learning environment where students feel empowered to explore their creativity and develop their unique voices.

 Vocal Teacher, Keyboard + Piano Teacher, Show Director Jada Preston